Are you a coffee binger and wondering what to do with the used coffee grounds?

 add 3 drops Vitamin E oil (optional)

-add 5 drops Rosemary oil.
+add 5 drops Rosemary essential oil.

 Rosemary oil stimulates the roots, improves hair growth, and increases circulation of the scalp.
 Mix all the ingredients together and apply on your hair and scalp.
 Leave in the mask up to 30 minutes and wash hair with mild shampoo.